Nature: Lakes and ponds

-Small bodies of standing water, typically less than 2 Hectare, are termed a pond or pool.
+Small bodies of standing water, typically less than two hectares, are termed a pond or pool.
 They can be natural or human-made.
 A wide variety of human-made bodies of water are classified as ponds, including water gardens designed for aesthetic ornamentation, fish ponds designed for commercial fish breeding, and solar ponds designed to store thermal energy.
 Ponds and lakes are distinguished from streams via current speed.
 While currents in streams are easily observed, ponds possess thermally driven micro-currents and moderate wind driven currents.
 These features distinguish a pond from many other aquatic terrain features, such as stream pools and tide pools.